 There are a couple of ways to grow a lime tree from seed and knowing how to plant a lime seed is important for success.
 You can plant the seed directly in a pot of soil or place it in a plastic bag.
 Before planting lime seeds, however, be sure to wash them and you may even want to allow them to dry for a couple days, then plant them as soon as possible.
 Plant seeds about ¼ to ½ inch deep in containers with well-draining soil.

 Likewise, you can put seeds in a plastic baggie along with some moist soil.
-Regardless of the method you choose, keep them moist (not soggy) and place them in a warm, sunny location.
+Regardless of the method you choose, keep the seeds moist (not soggy) and place them in a warm, sunny location.
 Germination usually occurs within a couple of weeks.
-Once seedlings have reached about six inches tall, they can be gently lifted and placed in individual pots.
+Once seedlings have reached about 6 inches tall, they can be gently lifted and placed in individual pots.
 Be sure to provide winter protection, as lime trees are very cold sensitive.

 If you don’t want to wait so long for lime fruit production, you may want to consider other means of growing lime trees, which will usually bear fruit within three years.
 However, growing lime trees from seed is an easy and fun alternative to experiment with, keeping in mind that as Forrest Gump would say, “like a box of chocolates, you never know what you’re gonna get.”